mwenge/iridisalpha/README.md

 You can play Iridis Alpha in your browser at https://iridisalpha.xyz.
 (Ctrl key is 'Fire', Arrow Keys to move.)

+## Current Status
+The game compiles and plays.
+Character set and sprite data has been separated out and commented.
+Because there is some much character and sprite data and Iridis Alpha contains two sub games, it was necessary to use a compressor ([Exomizser]) to produce the final binary.

+Labelling the game logic is still in progress.

 ## Also Contains:
 * [DNA], a demo by Jeff Minter containing some preparatory work for the main game.
 * [Torus], another demo by Jeff Minter containing some preparatory work for the main game.